dreamcatcher-tech/network/Inbox/2024-10-30 1622 how can io and addressing be separated.md

 But the actions going out need thread addresses, however incoming actions do a particular thread have no such thing.
 Also actions going out are always in array sequence, whereas coming in uses sparse addressing

+clean up the xample napp.jsonc make tool to navigate the code inside the napp fixture for napps calling another napp.